Page Not Found

 Media:

-It is well-known that production functions are potentially misspecified when revenue is used as a proxy for output.
-In this paper, I formalize and strengthen this common knowledge by showing that neither the production function nor Hicks-neutral productivity can be identified when revenue is used as a proxy for physical output.
+Production functions are potentially misspecified when revenue is used as a proxy for output.
+I formalize and strengthen this common knowledge by showing that neither the production function nor Hicks-neutral productivity can be identified with such a revenue proxy.
 This result holds under the standard assumptions used in the literature for a large class of production functions, including all commonly used parametric forms.
-Among the prevalent approaches to address this issue, I show that only those which impose assumptions on the underlying demand system can possibly identify the production function.
+Among the prevalent approaches to address this issue, only those that impose assumptions on the underlying demand system can possibly identify the production function.

 Media: